INGCOPH-IT01/ingcoph-schedule-back/docs/AVAILABLE_SLOTS_CART_BOOKING_CHECK.md

 ## Implementation

-### 1. Check Cart Items Only If They Have Associated Bookings
+### 1. Check Cart Items Only If They Have Active Bookings

 ```php
 // Also check for conflicting cart items, but ONLY if their CartTransaction has associated Bookings